 A healthy rabbit will have lesser health issues as it ages.
 It’s important that we maintain a good diet for our rabbit and do not over pamper them.
 Obese rabbits will have higher chances of heart, liver, kidney and joint issues as they age.

 As prey animal, rabbit hide their pain to prevent attacks from predators.
-Rabbit owners need to understand their rabbit’s habits and usual behaviors to ensure early signs are caught early.
+Rabbit owners need to understand their rabbit’s usual behaviors to ensure early signs are caught early.
 We will monitor our rabbits’ appetite to ensure they are drinking and eating as they always do.
-We will also ensure they are enthusiastic about their playtime and treats every day to know they are feeling well.
+We will also ensure they are enthusiastic about their playtime and treats to know they are feeling well.
 A good rabbit owner should also monitor their rabbits’ stool and urine production to ensure their quantity and quality remain consistent.
-Any abnormalities such as smaller poo or cloudy pee should be monitored to ensure rabbit remains healthy.

 1. No food or water intake for at least 8 hours